 The speakers provided examples of strong well-known women in popular culture and the way they have made their voices heard above men through the volume of their issues.

 “The statement that the girls presented about speaking with volume really moved me, and I will remember it in my everyday life to speak my mind and stand up for what I believe in,” senior Rebecca Peffer said.

 The women talked about various obstacles standing in the way of them speaking up.
 They highlighted that physically men are intimidating, and this issue of safety towards women being able to speak up needs to be addressed.

 “It can be very intimidating if a man is speaking to you aggressively and inappropriately and you may not want to say anything, so we need to have an open conversation to make women feel protected from the physical barriers that are intimidating us to speak up,” Chapter Secretary and Public Relations for LTA Bree Douthitt said.

 Only women attended the meeting and attendees all agreed that this was also an issue in regards to bettering the issue of gender equality at Salisbury.

 “We had the discussion that the people who came to the meeting already know all this,” Canar said.
 “We need to come up with a strategy to get men to understand that they can be feminists too.”

-Featured image from Lambda Theta Alpha of Salisbury.
+Featured photo: Lambda Theta Alpha of Salisbury image.